Lightning-AI/lightning-Habana/docs/source/intermediate.rst

 **JSONs for quant and measure modes**

-HQT uses configuration jsons for selecting between quant and measurement modes.
+INC uses configuration jsons for selecting between quant and measurement modes.
 This can be toggled via `quant` param in `HPUPrecisionPlugin.convert_modules()`.
-User may also set `QUANT_CONFIG` environment variable pointing to the json to use during training.
+`quant` also accepts user defined config dictionary or a json path.

-Refer to `Supported JSON Config File Options <https://docs.habana.ai/en/latest/PyTorch/Inference_on_PyTorch/Inference_Using_FP8.html#supported-json-config-file-options>`__ for more information.
+Refer to `Supported JSON Config File Options <https://docs.habana.ai/en/latest/PyTorch/Inference_on_PyTorch/Inference_Using_FP8.html#supported-json-config-file-options>`__ for more information on supported json configs.

 .. note::